 There are generational pieces of information that make their way down the lineage of every familia.
-Recipes are perhaps one of the easiest to pass down from one generation to the next.
-For me, it meant standing in the kitchen and observing my Abuelita as she cooked Arroz Con Leche.
-Breakfast was the most engaging to watch because she would cook for my Abuelito, as well as my dad and uncle, and each of us.
+Recipes are perhaps one of the easiest things to pass down from one generation to the next.
+For me, it meant standing in the kitchen and observing my Abuelita as she cooked her Arroz Con Leche recipe.
+Breakfast was the most engaging to watch because she would cook for my Abuelito, as well as my dad and uncle, and each one of us.
 And breakfast also included leche.

 Arroz con Leche